 The aim of our analysis is to statically guarantee the satisfaction of run-time checks in programs.
 To this end, our analysis infers an approximation of the trace that will be generated during program execution, by reconstructing the trace effect of programs.
 In essence, trace effects H conservatively approximate traces η that may develop during execution, by representing a set of traces containing at least η .
 The grammar of trace effects is given in Fig. 6.
-A trace effects H1; H2, a nondeterministic choice of trace effects H1|H2, or a μ -bound trace effect μ h.H which finitely represents the set of traces that may be generated by a recursive function.
-Noting that the syntax of traces η is the same as linear, variable-free trace effects.
+A trace effect may be an event ev[i] or check chk[i], or a sequencing of trace effects H1; H2, a nondeterministic choice of trace effects H1|H2, or a μ -bound trace effect μ h.H which finitely represents the set of traces that may be generated by a recursive function.
+Noting that the syntax of traces η is the same as linear, variable-free trace effects, we abuse syntax and let η also range over linear, variable-free trace effects.

 We define a Labeled Transition System (LTS) interpretation of trace effects as sets of abstract traces, which are strings of events and checks that may be delimited by a \downarrow symbol to denote termination.
-The interpretation is defined via strings denoted θ , characterized by the following grammar, where ε denotes the empty string in the usual manner and the alphabet consists of events and checks:
+The interpretation is defined via strings denoted θ , characterized by the following grammar, where ε denotes the empty string in the usual manner and the alphabet Г